 Sylvie's provides a public auction.
-The auction takes place in the Italiëlei 21 in Antwerp and can be followed live, by telephone and live online.
+The auction takes place in an auction room and can be followed live, by telephone and live online.
 The spoken language is English.
-The auction takes place under the supervision of a bailiff, present in the auction room.
+The auction takes place under the supervision of a bailiff who is present in person.

 The auction results can be viewed by everyone from Wednesday after the auction.
 The results show the lot numbers and hammer prices.

 The auctioneer starts the bid process by mentioning a price and inviting the audience to bid higher.
 You are the new owner of a lot when the auctioneer stops the bidding and you have bid the highest price.